 Coronavirus (among several other factors) has caused stock markets to fall all over the world.
-In Australia, We've seen the benchmark ASX200 Index fall more than 30% from recent highs.
+In Australia we saw the benchmark ASX200 Index fall more than 30%in March 2020.
+Although the stock market has been recovering strongly since March, it's still significantly below the level it was at in February and remains very volatile.
 With all this noise and hype about the stock market, it's hard not to be getting a bit concerned about superannuation.
 After all, your super is basically one big investment portfolio comprised of local and international shares, along with many other assets.

 But is this concern warranted, and should you be making changes to your super investments to decrease your exposure to risky assets?
 And is now a good time to switch super funds?
 To help answer these questions, Finder spoke with superannuation investment experts from QSuper, Sunsuper and Chant West.